Retroplaya135/Python_AI_CodeReviewer/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, create a new branch, and submit a pull request.

+---

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to use and distribute.
+The software is provided as is without an gaurenty or warrenty.